Why do I enjoy trackchasing?

 - When I can see the cars race.
 That’s not the same as saying I enjoy the racing offered in my hobby of trackchasing.
 If I wanted to see great racing I would go to Peoria Speedway every Saturday night or go to the World 100 at Eldora or see the midgets at Ventura or go to more than 100 different places that offer entertaining racing.
 I am definitely not in trackchasing for the quality of racing I see, but I enjoy seeing the cars race.

 - When I get to meet up with other trackchasers at the track.
-It’s fun hearing from people who enjoy this hobby as much as I do.
+It’s fun to hear from people who enjoy this hobby as much as I do.

 - And the sense of achievement I get when I reach a trackchasing milestone and/or climb in the trackchaser world rankings or even the Nebraska state rankings for that matter.

 - When I write my Trackchaser Reports and send them to my friends, relatives and racing contacts I’ve met along the way.
 It’s a great way to keep in touch with more than 1,000 people on a frequent basis.
 Hardly a day goes by that I don’t get a phone call or email from someone on the list mentioning something about my hobby.